Cynthia and Pierre: political economists, professors, wine and food enthusiasts

-We are writing a book about our Chinese wine adventures.
+We published a book about our Chinese wine adventures.
 Beyond China we love all things wine, especially the people stories behind it.
 We love wine because it connects farms and cities, rich and poor, local to global, art to science.
 Whatever important issues you care about in the world, poverty, human rights, sustainability, diversity, etc. there’s wine (and a story) to pair with that.

-Pierre Ly is Associate Professor and Director of the International Political Economy Program at the University of Puget Sound.
+Pierre Ly is Professor and Director of the International Political Economy Program at the University of Puget Sound.
 He teaches courses on global trade and finance, NGOs, and “The Idea of Wine,” a course about political economy and globalization through the lens of wine.